The cost of home insurance can be pricey enough. But if you have a criminal record, it can make getting cover difficult and even more expensive.

 When you sign up for an insurance policy, the law states you have to disclose “all material facts”.

 This applies even if you are not asked about them specifically on any application form.

-If you get a conviction while the policy is in force, you do not have to tell your insurer straight away unless the terms and conditions state specifically that you must.
+If you get a conviction while the policy is in force, you don't have to tell your insurer until your home insurance is up for renewal, unless it says otherwise in the terms and conditions.

 Is your conviction spent?

 You don’t normally have to tell insurers about convictions which are spent.

 A conviction can be considered spent if the original sentence imposed was less than two and a half years, and if any rehabilitation period has passed.

 If you are unsure and need to check whether a conviction has been spent or not, have a look at the UNLOCK website.
 It will help you work this out based on the Rehabilitation of Offenders Act.

 What if you fail to reveal a conviction?

 If you don’t reveal material facts such as a conviction when you sign up for insurance, your provider could be within its rights to cancel your policy or turn down any claims you make.